chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/userguide/source/learning_minicp/part_9.rst

 the two solid brackets.
 It cannot execute at its earliest start since this would violate the capacity of the resource.
-We thus need to push the activity up until we find a time where it can execute over its entire duration without being in conflict with the profile and the capacity.
+We thus need to postpone the activity until a point in time where it can execute over its entire duration without being in conflict with the profile and the capacity.
-The earliest time  is 7:
+The earliest point in time is 7:

 .. image:: ../_static/timetable2.svg
     :scale: 50
     :width: 600
     :alt: scheduling timetable1
+    :align: center

 **Profiles**

 We provide a class `Profile.java <https://bitbucket.org/minicp/minicp/src/HEAD/src/main/java/minicp/engine/constraints/Profile.java?at=master>`_
-that is able to build efficiently a resource profile given an array of rectangles in input.
+that is able to efficiently build a resource profile given an array of rectangles as input.
 A rectangle has three attributes: `start`, `end`, and `height`, as shown next:

 .. image:: ../_static/rectangle.svg
     :scale: 50
     :width: 250
     :alt: rectangle
+    :align: center

-A profile is nothing else but a sequence of rectangles.
+A profile is nothing more but a sequence of rectangles.
-An example of profile is given next.
+An example profile is given next.
 It is built from three input rectangles provided to the constructor of `Profile.java <https://bitbucket.org/minicp/minicp/src/HEAD/src/main/java/minicp/engine/constraints/Profile.java?at=master>`_.

 The profile consists of 7 contiguous rectangles.
-The first rectangle, `R0`, starts at `Integer.MIN_VALUE` with a height of zero, and the last rectangle, `R6`, ends in `Integer.MAX_VALUE`, also with a height of zero.
+The first rectangle, `R0`, starts at `Integer.MIN_VALUE` with a height of zero, and the last rectangle, `R6`, ends at `Integer.MAX_VALUE`, also with a height of zero.
-These two dummy rectangles are convenient because they guarantee the property that any time point falls into one rectangle of the profile:
+These two dummy rectangles are convenient because they guarantee that there exists a rectangle in the profile for any point in time:

 .. image:: ../_static/profile.svg
     :scale: 50
     :width: 650
     :alt: profile
+    :align: center

 Make sure you understand how to build and manipulate `Profile.java <https://bitbucket.org/minicp/minicp/src/HEAD/src/main/java/minicp/engine/constraints/Profile.java?at=master>`_.